Inferring neuronal couplings from spiking data using a systematic procedure with a statistical criterion: Conclusion

-\para{Conclusion} In this Letter, we proposed objective and systematic methods for processing spike time series data in the inverse problem using the kinetic Ising model.
-The first method is for appropriately discretizing the time bin and the second is for effectively screening couplings obtained as the solution of the inverse problem.
-We showed that they work well, both in simulated and \textit{in vitro} neuronal networks.
-These results highlight that the kinetic asymmetric Ising model is quite effective to study the dynamics on complex networks.
+In this paper we proposed systematic methods equipped with an objective criterion for processing spike time series data in the inverse problem using statistical inference models.
+The first method is to appropriately discretize raw data with the time bins.
+This method showed superior effectiveness against the conventional cross-correlation method, as demonstrated in Section \ref{sec:crosscorrelation}.
+The second method is for effectively screening couplings obtained as the solution of the inverse problem.
+We showed this method can be accelerated using the approximation \citep{terada2018objective} with keeping its inference accuracy as much as the $\ell_1$ regularization in Section \ref{sec:regularization}.
+We showed that these methods work well in simulated and \textit{in vitro} neuronal networks.
+These results highlight that the proposed inference procedure, with the use of the kinetic asymmetric Ising model, is quite effective and has the potential to infer actual connectivity, including neuronal excitatory and inhibitory properties.
+We stress that the methods described herein for pre- and post-processing data can be used with other types of generalized linear models.

-We stress that it is straightforward to generalize the present methods to other systems, such as cases with multi-component or continuous variables, than the Ising variable.
-Implementation in those cases will facilitate a deeper comprehension of complex systems.